CalebPecka/ATAC-Seq-Pipeline/README.md

 This repository assumes you have already processed your raw fastq files, and your data is formatted as a series of .bam files, one per sample.
 The entire pipeline can be run with the *macro.sh* script after performing initialization.
 If you encounter difficulties, documentation for each command can be seen in the sections below.

-**Using the Macro Scripts**

-In your main directory, run the *initialization.sh* script.
-This creates a conda environment for you which installs package depencies for R version 4.0 and downloads the HG38 human reference genome.

-If you wish to visualize genomic tracks in future steps, use the following commands to install to your environment:
-  - conda install -c bioconda -c conda-forge pygenometracks python=3.7
-  - conda install -c bioconda deeptools

-For each sample, run the *macro.sh* script with 3 arguments.
-The first being your input .bam file, the second being an output directory.
-For example:

-  -*sh macro.sh /data/fooFileLocation/3c39.bam /MACS2_out/*

-  Make sure to include a "/" at the end of your directory reference, seen in the example above.

-This command generally takes an hour or two to complete.

 Once finished, your *tracks.ini* file can be used to visualize open chromatin regions side-by-side with bp gene locations.
 When you want to plot a region of the genome, use: *pyGenomeTracks --tracks tracks.ini --region chr15:2,500,000-2,800,000 - bigwig.png*, with variables adjusted to visualize the correct chromosome region.
 I recommend using a base pair range of ~300,000 so that the gene names are easily readible.